mountainkidai/rfSEClub/Vocab/Phrases.md

    Example: "Whole time he was barking up the wrong tree."

 6. To kill two birds with one stone
    Meaning: to solve two problems at once.

-   Example: Cycling to work is a great way to kill two birds with one stone, as it provides both exercise and transportation.
+   Example: Who doesn’t like products that kill two birds with one stone?